The Paul Law Firm P.C.

 5. The patient suffered damages

-Expert medical testimony is usually required to establish what competent emergency care should have been provided.
+Expert medical testimony is typically required to establish what competent emergency care should have been provided.

 Georgia’s Expert Affidavit Requirement